mmoncayod/ds-portfolio/README.md

 + ## **ML model to create personalized treatment protocols for pets**
   + Overview
   + Data collection
-    Data were simulates as we collect data from real transactions.
-This simulated data was crete for model development only.
   + Data cleaning and preprocessing
   + Exploratory data analysis (EDA)
   + Feature engineering